 Third-Party Considerations in Binding Transactions

-Numerous factors influence third-party interactions with partnerships and limited liability companies regarding binding transactions.
-Third party liability hinges on the scope of authority granted to individuals acting on behalf of the entity.
+Multiple factors influence third-party interactions with partnerships and limited liability companies regarding binding transactions.
+Third-party liability hinges on the scope of authority granted to individuals acting on behalf of the entity.
 Third parties must assess whether those engaging in binding agreements possess actual, apparent, or implied authority.
 Key considerations include:

 Frequently Asked Questions